Things to Do in Montevideo in November

 Weigh the advantages and considerations before booking

-- − UV punches hard at this latitude—sun that slices through cloud cover and turns unprepared tourists the exact shade of Uruguayan beef.
+- − UV index hits 8 by 10 AM - the kind of sun that burns through cloud cover and turns unprepared tourists the color of Uruguayan beef

 Best Activities in November